EndPointCorp/end-point-blog/2019/05/11/tribute-to-kyle-simpsons-book-series.html.md

 };
 ```

-Kyle Simpson makes sure that in the future none of the Javascript programmers who had the blessing of reading his books will not have to suffer like me.
+Kyle Simpson makes sure that in the future none of the JavaScript programmers who had the blessing of reading his books will not have to suffer like me.
 He comes up with some very illustrative examples:

-We can add computed properties to an object with the assignment of ```foo["b" + "ar"] = "baz"```, like:
+We can add computed properties to an object with the assignment of `foo["b" + "ar"] = "baz"`, like:

 ```javascript
 var prefix = "user_";